Reducing the conjugacy problem for relatively hyperbolic automorphisms to peripheral components: The main result

 \subsubsection{Dehn fillings}

 We need now to discuss Dehn fillings, Dehn kernels, and the $\alpha$-certification property, given in \cite{D_MSJ}.

-Given a relatively hyperbolic group $(G,\calP)$, with a choice of conjugacy representatives $\{P_i\}$ of the peripheral structure $\calP$, a Dehn kernel is a normal subgroup $K$ of $G$ normally generated by subgroups $N_i$ of the peripheral groups $P_i$: in other words $K = \langle \langle \bigcup N_i \rangle\rangle_G$.
+Given a relatively hyperbolic group $(G,\calP)$, with a choice of conjugacy representatives $\{P_i\}$ of the peripheral structure $\calP$, a \define{Dehn kernel} is a normal subgroup $K$ of $G$ normally generated by subgroups $N_i$ of the peripheral groups $P_i$: in other words $K = \langle \langle \bigcup N_i \rangle\rangle_G$.
 The quotient of $G$ by the Dehn kernel $K$ is a \define{Dehn filling of $G$.}

-The Dehn filling theorem \cite{Osin_filling} states that there exists a finite set $F$ of $G\setminus\{1\}$ such that, whenever $N_i \cap F$ is empty for each $i$, the group $G/K$ is hyperbolic relative to the injective images of $P_i/N_i$.
+The Dehn filling theorem \cite{Osin_filling} states that there exists a finite set $S$ of $G\setminus\{1\}$ such that, whenever $N_i \cap S$ is empty for each $i$, the group $G/K$ is hyperbolic relative to the injective images of $P_i/N_i$.

-If one is given a quotient $G \onto \mathbb{Z}$, we call its kernel $F$ a fiber for $G$, and we say that a Dehn kernel is \define{in the fiber (or is fibered) with respect to this quotient}, if each $N_i$ is contained in the kernel of the quotient.
+If one is given a quotient $G \onto \mathbb{Z}$, we call its kernel $F$ a fibre for $G$, and we say that a Dehn kernel is \define{in the fibre (or is fibered) with respect to this quotient}, if each $N_i$ is contained in $F$.
 We will say a Dehn filling \define{fibered} if it is obtained by quotienting by a fibered Dehn kernel.

-When $G$ maps onto $\bbZ$ as before, with fiber $F$, two sequences of Dehn kernels will be of interest to us.
+When $G$ maps onto $\bbZ$ as before, with fibre $F$, two sequences of Dehn kernels will be of interest to us.